Stephaniekhasoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing the owner of the file if it's owned by another user
+script that will play the StarWars IV episodes in the terminal